 Jesse Bengson is a professor and researcher at Sonoma State University.
 He is an expert in several areas of neuroscience, including sensation, perception, decision-making, working memory, attention, brain imaging, electroencephalography, and cognitive psychology.

 Alexandra Theodorou graduated from Sonoma State University in December, 2017.
 She is currently continuing her work in the lab as a collaborator in the decision-making studies and the visual influences studies.
 Her main areas of interest are visual perception, cognition, physiological psychology and electroencephalography.
 She is also a research assistant for Dr. Michael DeBellis.

 Grace Remboldt is an undergraduate at Sonoma State University.
-She is one of our newest and youngest additions to the team, remarkably beginning her junior year at just seventeen.
+She is our youngest team member, remarkably beginning her junior year at just seventeen.
 Her primary focus is in clinical psychology and family systems.
 She is currently diversifying her academic career through a broad scope of disciplines, which is what brought her to the Bengson Laboratory.
 She is working on the visual aesthetic influence study.